ehodneland/RadioGenomicsEC/readme.md

 # ---------------------------------------------------
 # Do segmentation of tumor (NB path to image data files must be replaced by local copies)
 # --------------------------------------------------
+# python3 tools.python/predictUNet3D.py: main file
+# -network: path to network file (the Keras network is provided in data/model.h5)
+# -gpunum: gpu number to use {0,1,...}
+# -parfile: parameter file (provided in tools.python)
+# -listdata: List of nii images used for prediction (vibe+K 2min)
+# -listpredicted: List of pathnames of images for export of masks
+# Example:
 python3 tools.python/predictUNet3D.py
 	-network data/model.h5
 	-gpunum 0